mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind-from-Source-on-Debian-or-Ubuntu-Linux.md

-***Note for Raspbian and Armbian users: Compiling the bitcoin daemon will probably fail on a RPi or RPi clone due to insufficient memory.
-Fortunately, ARM binaries are available for both Bitcoin Core and Bitcoin ABC.
+***Note for Raspbian and Armbian users: Compiling the Bitcoin or Litecoin daemon may fail on a RPi or RPi clone due to insufficient memory.
+Fortunately, ARM binaries are available for Bitcoin Core, Bitcoin ABC and Litecoin.
 See the [binary installation page][01] for details.***

 ### Install dependencies: